develdoe/develdoe.github.io/_posts/2016-11-18-jekyll-integrating-webpack-react.md

 ---
 date: '2016-11-18 14:25 +0100'
-published: false
+published: true
 title: Jekyll - Integrating Webpack & React
+category:
+  - jek
 ---
-In this article we'll do a step by step walk through on how to create a basic jekyll-webpack integration.
+This article guides you on the steps to create a basic jekyll-webpack integration that you can use to get React working with Jekyll.

-## Integrating Jekyll and Webpack

-### Setting up your dev environment
+## Environment

 Node: